Code-Dearman/Django-Capstone/README.md

 - Personal images for user which would display on their profile page and next to their lists.

-- Add images directly into to-do lists in order for users to share screenshots of their achievements.
+- Add images directly to to-do lists in order for users to share screenshots of their achievements.

 - A system for notifying users when their public list requests have been approved.